kp1129/react-dashboard/README.md

 # react-dashboard

-A sample dashboard that allows the user (store owner) to track orders, sales, revenue, expenses, and customer reviews.
+A dashboard that allows the user (store owner) to track orders, sales, revenue, expenses, and customer reviews.
 [Live preview](https://react-dashboard-gamma.vercel.app/) 🎉